Kimmel Harding Nelson Centre for the Arts

 Three month residency, Nebraska City, Nebraska USA, 2007.

-Thread and wire were utilised to reflect the vast fields of blackened stubs and roots of corn that surrounded the Arts Centre during the winter months, and donated lolly-pop sticks became a personal reference to the new technology of USB memory sticks that were, at the time, only just becoming ubiquitous!
+Thread and wire, again locally sourced, were utilised to reflect the vast fields of dying, blackened stubs and roots of corn that surrounded the Arts Centre during the winter months.
+Donated lolly-pop sticks became a personal reference to the new (and exciting) technology of USB memory sticks that were, at the time, only just becoming ubiquitous!

 Graphite, wax, graphite powder, graphite paste, pastels, thread, ink & staples on collected and found brown paper bags.